About audience targeting

-Adding audiences helps you reach people based on their specific interests as they browse pages, apps, channels, videos, and content across the Google Display Network and YouTube.
+Adding audiences to a campaign or ad group helps you reach people based on their specific interests as they browse websites, apps, channels, videos, and content across the Google Display Network and YouTube.
 You can select from a wide range of categories -- such as fans of sport and travel, people shopping for cars, or specific people that have visited your website.
-AdWords will show ads to people who are likely in the selected categories.

 Select from these audiences to reach potential customers at scale and make them aware of your business.